ralphwetzel/node-red-context-monitor/README.md

 It is possible to monitor an infinite number of context variables with each instance of this node.

 This node supports the three [context scope levels](https://nodered.org/docs/user-guide/context#context-scopes) `Global`, `Flow` & `Node`.

+### Installation

+Use the Node-RED palette manager to install this node.

 ### Details